IzeLeam/DiscordLinuxUpdater/README.md

 # Discord Updater

-Bored to update your discord manually every single morning ?
-This script is made for you !
+Bored to update your discord manually every single day ?
+Get rid of this awkward situation with Discord Updater !

 ## Description